When Pressure Rises, Teams change

 I start by talking with leadership and their teams separately to get a clear picture of what's actually happening from both sides.
 From there I bring those insights back to leadership in a diagnostic session that names what's driving the patterns they've been seeing and what needs to change.

-From that point I work alongside leadership as a thinking partner, helping them navigate sticking points, understand why their people are reacting the way they are, and build their own capacity to maintain composure when the pressure doesn't let up.
+From there I work alongside leadership as a thinking partner, helping them navigate what needs to change so they can be present for the work even when the pressure doesn't ease up.

 FOLLOW ALONG